akeneo/sfcc-helpcenter/content/md/first-steps/trigger.md

 ::: warning
-- In the event of an automatic trigger, please let a buffer between all jobs so the system can complete all import jobs before switching to another.
+- In the event of an automatic trigger, please let a buffer between all the jobs so that the system can complete all import jobs before switching to another.
-- In the event of a manual trigger, please make sure no automatic process is set in the meantime.
+- In the event of a manual trigger, please make sure no automatic process has been set in the meantime.
-- Use the differential product import job as much as possible, to enhance the performances of the connector.
+- Use the differential product import job as much as possible to enhance the performances of the connector.
 :::

 # How to check that all jobs have been executed correctly?